lilfrou/calender/README.md

 <li>for illimited meeting duration members users need to change from basic to pro account at least like the master . </li>
     <li><a href="https://zoom.us/pricing">please see the zoom billing :</a></li>
 </ul>
+<h3>Redis and laravel-echo-server</h3>
+- this project does need a seteup for redis and laravel-echo-server as mentioned , for seteup documentation please refere to this link :

 ## Laravel Sponsor